williamcruzme/vue-gates/README.md

 ### Usage

 Apply the custom directive on your components or DOM elements.
+Make sure to [read the example](examples).

 #### Directives